eigenlenk/CIG/README.md

 1. Use `gcc -o build build.c -std=gnu99` to create the builder (or `CC`, depending on your compiler situation)
 2. Then run `build test` or `build demo`

-## Structure
-The project has 3 main modules for now.

-### 1. Core
-This is the main chunk of the whole thing.
-Has all the actual layout logic.

-### 2. Text
-Adds basic text element in form of a Label and deals with measuring and laying out text, as well as applying style through HTML-like tags.

-### 3. Graphics
-Adds an image element as well as line and rectangle drawing (passing calls to the backend essentially).

----

 # Using CIG

 🚧 UNDER CONSTRUCTION 🚧